top of page

 In-game, the contraption's movement axis would have looked something like this:

 Once I was assigned to this map, I took over the puzzle.
-Clemence and I exchanged visual references to anchor the design into something less abstract, which lead us to settle on stacked platforms that expand upwards and contract downwards.
+The senior LD formerly assigned to this level I exchanged visual references to help me anchor the design into something less abstract, which lead us to settle on stacked platforms that expand upwards and contract downwards.

 To the right, is my first attempt at prototyping this puzzle.